rbind/blog.jemu.name/content/posts/2020-05-25-hugo-theme-components-modules-and-all-i-wanted-was-some-shortcodes/index.en.md

 ...What do you mean *"no it wouldn't, that's worse"*?

 Well anyway, now I did it.
-Next I thought "wouldn't it be cool if this was *smarter*" and, well, justified it's syntactic overhead?
+Next I thought "wouldn't it be cool if this was *smarter*" and, well, justified its syntactic overhead?
 As it turned out, my [previous ideas regarding package taxonomies](/2020/05/migrating-themes-and-overhauling-the-rest/#the-quest-for-taxonomies) have since lead to the realization that this is *probably* much better handled via Hugo's [data templates], and once you have some R package metadata lying around, that shortcode suddenly has a lot more potential.

 The gist is this: Create a file named `/data/packages.yaml` (could also be `.json`), fill it with package metadata, and now you have access to said data in layout templates and shortcodes via `.Site.Data.packages`.